 Judicial review specialists

-Judicial review is a type of court proceeding in which a judge reviews the lawfulness of a decision or action made by a public body.
-In other words, judicial reviews are a challenge to the way in which a decision has been made, rather than the rights and wrongs of the conclusion reached.
+This is a special type of court proceeding in which a judge reviews the lawfulness of a decision or action taken by a public body.
+It is a challenge to the way in which a decision has been made, rather than the rights and wrongs of the conclusion reached.

 This may mean that the public body will be able to make the same decision again, so long as it does so in a lawful way.